Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 In a way, this is the reverse phenomenon of [Sanewashing and Social Gentrification](https://tracingwoodgrains.medium.com/r-antiwork-a-tragedy-of-sanewashing-and-social-gentrification-56298af1c1a7) as described by [u/inverseflorida](https://old.reddit.com/r/neoliberal/comments/js84tu/how_did_defund_the_police_stop_meaning_defund_the/) and [status451](https://status451.com/2016/09/15/social-gentrification/).

-While most of these examples use Subreddits, I decided to use the generic name “forum” because I think this isn’t just a Reddit problem, it’s related to how humans with extreme views react to the other extreme side of a political debate online (Some non-subreddits like [RationalWiki seemed to have fallen into this phenomenon as well](https://i.redd.it/cjexbu768oc61.png)).
+While most of these examples use subreddits, I decided to use the generic name “forum” because I think this isn’t just a Reddit problem, it’s related to how humans with extreme views react to the other extreme side of a political debate online (Some non-subreddits like [RationalWiki seemed to have fallen into this phenomenon as well](https://i.redd.it/cjexbu768oc61.png)).

 ## **The For-Its-Own-Sake Example**